Graphics1Programming/LanguageImplementation/readme.txt

 - Basic calculations: Addition, subtraction, multiplication, division, modulus.
 - Boolean logic: and, or, not operations.
 - Text handling: String values and concatenation.
+- List data structure: Supports list literals, back-insertion via method calls (e.g., lst.append(4)), random removal using the remove keyword, and random access by numeric indices.
+Note that only method calls on list objects are supported; standalone function calls like append(lst, 4) will cause syntax errors.
 - Control flow: Supports nested if, else if, else blocks and while loops with break and continue support.
 - Built-in functions: input(), print(), int() for type conversion.
 - Variable deletion: del variable_name.